 “It's a pretty place, surrounded by limestone dry-stone walls, and a stream that runs right through the middle of the village,” says Malham Dale.com.

 “Mentioned in the Domesday Book as 'Malgun', Malham has been a settlement for at least a thousand years.
 Traces of Iron Age boundaries are still visible today.
 One hundred years ago, Malham was a place of mills and mines.
 Nowadays, hill farms and tourism are the main activities.”

+Shaftesbury is not strictly a village, but it still has a village feel.
 The setting for one of ‘Britain’s best-loved adverts’ is in Shaftesbury.
 In a 1973 advert for Hovis bread, a baker’s boy had to push his bike to the top of the cobbled hill.
-Even now, people still visit the village to see the famous hill.
+Even now, people still visit to see the famous hill.
 The village has a farmers’ market, information centre, museum and supermarket.

 “The beauty of the surrounding Dorset countryside is complemented by the collection of fine historical buildings that make up the centre of Shaftesbury itself.
 WIth a number of delightful Inns, restaurants and hotels, it has become a popular tourist destination for a relaxing family holiday or short break,” says Shaftesbury Dorset.com.

 The most expensive properties here cost over £1,250,000 but a small cottage will cost around £250,000.

 Situated in the Dedham Valley Area of Natural Beauty, this village has inspired many artists, including John Constable.
 “It was here that Britain's greatest landscape artist went to school,” says Visit Essex.
 “The attractive main street is lined with Georgian-fronted houses, old inns and a large art/crafts centre.
 The magnificent 15th century church was built from the wealth of the medieval cloth industry.”